aspencage/sample-public-repo/README.md

 # sample-public-repo
 **Description**: This is a personal public repo containing samples of code, intended primarily for sharing with potential future collaborators.

-### Folder: climate_tweet_LDA
+Repo author has rights to all code included here.
+Most code written between June 2021 and May 2023 is IP owned externally, and therefore snippets of this are not included.

+### Directory: shell-scripting (may 2023)

+**Description**: A set of Shell scripts to support the use of a cloud-based supercomputer (AWS EC2 GPU instance). `orbweave.sh` in particular provides a set of simple wrapper functions to "turnkey" interact with their instance, allowing them to spend more time running analysis and less on instance management.

+**Demonstrates**: shell scripting/command line, efficient helper functions.

+**Package requirements**: This should work in any UNIX terminal.
+Actual use will require adding AWS EC2 on-demand Instance ID and Security Group ID to `config_ow.sh` and having authenticated in the AWS Command Line Interface.

+*Last updated*: 21 May 2023

+### Directory: technoeconomic-simulator (nov 2021)

+**Description**: Python snippets arbitrary selected from a technoeconomic simulator package, developed while learning the principles of object-oriented programming. `fluxes.py` and `some_parts.py`, in particular, contain several simple classes, as examples.

+**Demonstrates**: object-oriented programming (OOP).

+### Directory: climate-ml-text-analysis (june 2021)

 **Description**: Python scripts developed for topic modeling of Twitter posts by down-ballot political candidates during the 2020 election cycle.